vjeantet/goDashing/README.md

 You don't need to restart goDash when editing gerb files to take changes into account.

+# Use your custom assets, widgets...
+* goDash looks for assets in a ```public``` folder, when it can not found a file in this folder, it will use its embeded one.

 ## Widgets
 To add a custom widget "Test"